 Budget Paper No. 2 supports the Appropriation Bills and provides detail in relation to the amounts to be appropriated by the Parliament in passing the Bills.
 It provides financial and performance information for government agencies that operate primarily with Parliamentary appropriation funding (thereby receiving funds from the Consolidated Account).
-Public non-financial corporations, public financial corporations and agencies not fully funded by Parliamentary appropriation report only their Asset Investment Program in this Budget Paper.
+It also provides financial and performance information for most government trading enterprises.
+The remaining government trading enterprises and and agencies not fully funded by Parliamentary appropriation report only their Asset Investment Program in this Budget Paper.